 - Guard your new habit as if your life may depend on it.
 Put safeguards around your time.
 Elevate this new healthy habit to a high level of priority.
 If you are short on time, engage in a modified version of your healthy habit to maintain it.
 Don’t have 30 minutes for your walk?
 Go for 15, 10, or even 7.
 Just go!
 The real value is the habit itself.

-While working (yes, it’s work) to build new healthy habits, experiment with various cues and rewards.
+While working to develop good habits, experiment with various cues and rewards.
 Keep it up until you find just the right mix.
 Often the most important reward is the praise you give yourself.
+Or maybe it’s the sweet look in my dog’s eyes and that crazy flapping tail.
 It may take weeks or months, but what you once struggled with will be second nature.
 And you’ll know that you have one more healthy habit to rely on!